willfindlay/COMP5900X-TrustedComputing/notes/notes.md

 * The public EK should be signed into a certificate by the manufacturer
 * The public part of the SRK is established when a new user takes ownership of the machine
   * May be re-initialized when the platform passes to a new owner

+__Building a Chain of Trust from Roots of Trust__

+* One approach is authenticated (measured) boot process:
+  1. At power on, RTM records its own identity (measurement of its own code, or an identifier)
+  2. Before each part of the boot process:
+    1. RTM takes a measurement of the next component to execute, passes control to the component
+    1. Repeat for every component in the boot processes

+* This is called a __static RTM__...
+Used traditionally, not so great for many reasons
+  * Large number of components in the boot chain
+  * Components are subject to frequent change (patches, firmware updates)
+  * Components might be executed in different order
+  * Performance penalty in the early boot process

+* Another approach is a __dynamic RTM__:
+  * Also known as a late launch of the measured environment
+  * A special CPU instruction invokes a major change in platform state
+  * This loads a fixed piece of code from a trusted source, stored in a safe place
+  * This code then measures and nominates a white-listed piece of software
+  * Platform jumps directly into a trusted state (measured launched environment)

+* The fixed piece of code is stored in the TPM's "Platform Configuration Registers"
+  * Special shielded locations
+  * Can be directly read, but no arbitrary writes
+  * Expose one write operation, called "Extend"
+  * Extend updates a PCR with a hash of input value + previous hash of the PCR

+* A particular PCR can be placed into a given state only by a specific sequence of extend operations.
+We want to arrive at a known good value for that PCR

+* Just PCR + "Extend" is not enough.
+We need to protect against spoofing attacks by rogue drivers.
+  * "TPM Quote"  operation returns a signed copy of nominated PCR's protected by a challenge-response nonce
+  * TPM can use asymmetric crypto to "seal" a value and only mark it for decryption when PCRs have reached a given state

+* Both of the above mechanisms rely on protected storage established using the master key in the RTS

+__Management of TPM Keys__

+* Keys can be migrated between TPMs using protect protocols
+  * Required for group work, passing privilege, maintenance, upgrade, etc.

+* Some keys can be marked as prohibited from migration or can only be migrated under certain conditions such as a special backup procedure

+* TPM implements strong key generation capabilities, based on a true random number generator

+* TPM also includes monotonic counters which can substitute for a real-time clock for challenge-response and signature generation

+__Remote Attestation and Privacy__

+* Remote attestation is based on the RTE (stores a uniquely-identifying private key for attestation, the EK)

+* Credentials (e.g. certificates) associated with the EK are proof for third parties to identify our platform
+  * In pure software implementations, these credentials may be missing or offer weaker guarantees
+  * Note: No central authority here, up to the communicating party to decide which credentials are appropriate

+* Important note on privacy: The EK can't simply be used to sign each PCR Quote operation, or it would be trivial to track all remote interactions from a given platform

+* Instead, TPM provisions for the creation of any number of "Attestation Identity Keys"
+  * These keys are then used as signature keys
+  * EK is not allowed to be used directly as a signature key

+* To generate AIKs:
+  1. Generates a key pair
+  2. Runs a protocol with a privacy CA, demonstrating its identity using the EK
+  3. The TPM then obtains an AIK certificate, which binds a key to a trusted platform, but does not reveal which trusted platform
+  4. Fresh AIKs can be generated as often as required

+* Another protocol, DAA (Direct Anonymous Attestation) can be used instead, with even stronger privacy requirements

 ## Hardware-Based Trusted Computing Architectures for Isolation and Attestation